Skip to content

 • Standard autotools (autoconf, automake) for the build system

-Most modern linux systems with a development environment installed should already satisfy these dependencies except pandoc.
+Most modern linux systems with a development environment installed should satisfy all of the above dependencies except pandoc, which is slightly less standard but still widely available.

 Build